Lachei/ImageGraver/README.md

 ![Download zip](images/download_zip.png)

 Unpack the downloaded `.zip` file and double click on `ImageGraver.html`.
 The website should then be opened in your browser.

+## Roadmap

+In the future i plan to include the following improvements/extensions:

+- Add V-carving like F-engrave does, will depend on potrace (js port available and performant) for image to svg conversion
+- Extend Info boxes for the task graph in the top of the window to include the output data format (RGB, GRAY, SVG).
+This wil also be needed to properly convey the information to the user to be able to use v-carving
+- Increase the amount of image operations available (eg. denoising)
+- Add output path reduction for all paths (needed especially for relief path creation)
+- Maybe automatically avoid to create as much paths for relief